arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         telnet localhost 30000

 *Step 3:* Enter the level 14 password and enter.
 If the password checks out, the password for the next level will be received.

+### Bandit Level 15 → Level 16
+**Key Takeaways**: Learn how to send data to another host using SSL encryption, using the openssl and s_client commands.
+The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.
+Helpful note: Getting “HEARTBEATING” and “Read R BLOCK”?
+Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
+Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…

+**Approach**:

+*Step 1:* Login to the bandit server as bandit15 using the password obtained in the previous level.

+*Step 2:* Connect to port 30001 on localhost using *ncat --ssl* or *openssl*.

+        ncat --ssl localhost 30001
+        openssl s_client -connect localhost:30001

+*Step 3:* Enter the level 15 password and enter.
+If the password checks out, the password for the next level will be received.